mistry-lab/jax_mjx_tutorial/readme.txt

 The python script trains a simple one dimensinoal network that tries to get the system to go to zero.

 The main components that you should pay attention to are:
-- Jax transformations: jit, grad, vmap and pmap (not included in the tutorials
+- Jax transformations: jit, grad, vmap and pmap (pmap not included in the tutorials)
 - Jax scan operation for sequential code e.g. simulating dynamics
 - The Equinox library convention for setting up neural nets.
 E.g. each class has type definition predefined, this is important for jax transformations